 “The volume trend nearly always recedes over the course of the formation.”

 - Thomas Bulkowski, Encyclopedia of Chart Patterns (p.
 357)Key Insight: Flag volume should be less than 50% of flagpole average volume.
 If volume stays high during the flag, it's likely distribution - not consolidation.
+The flag represents profit-taking after a strong move, but if too many participants are selling, the pattern will fail.

 Bull flag showing high volume on pole, declining volume during flag formation - ZEC/USDT (15min, Binance) detected by ChartScout